Frank McEwen: Marriage

 In 1969, McEwen married Mary McFadden; they divorced in 1970.

 Last years and death

-With the worldwide rise in interest in Shona carving, McEwen became something of a popular figure in artistic circles, being called upon for comment and to be filmed for various projects.
-He was content to live simply, yet still expressed concern that with a broadening of its popularity, the quality of Shona art might become compromised.
+With the worldwide interest in Shona carving, McEwen became a popular figure in artistic circles, being called upon for comment and to be filmed for various projects.
+He was content to live, yet still expressed concern that the quality of Shona art might become compromised with a broadening of its popularity.

 McEwen died at his home in Devon in 1994.